Traveling with diabetes can be very overwhelming, but it doesn’t have to be super scary.

-“It’s important to be careful when using the mini fridge at a hotel: “Be careful about where you place the insulin in.
-I always put it towards the bottom instead of top because I’ve seen it freeze and ruin.”

-Casey Seiden MS RD CDE, registered dietitian and diabetes educator at ParentingDiabetes.com
+“It’s important to be careful when using the mini fridge at a hotel.
+Be careful about where you place the insulin in.
+I always put it towards the bottom instead of top because I’ve seen it freeze and ruin.” –Sylvia White, registered dietitian and diabetes educator at ParentingDiabetes.com

 “If changing time zones, be sure to adjust the timing of your insulin to avoid stacking or hypoglycemia.
 Might be a good idea to discuss with your doctor or diabetes educator ahead of time if the dose needs to be adjusted as you acclimate to a new time zone.” –Casey Seiden MS RD CDCES, registered dietitian and certified diabetes educator

 Travel often means a big change in routine, usually a good deal more or less activity and meals can often be larger as well.
 Both of these changes can cause large fluctuations in blood sugars.

-My biggest concern for my clients with diabetes (1 & 2) is the change of routine when someone is traveling-People are more prone to skip meals or go too long without eating and therefore eat larger meals, which can both cause fluctuations in blood sugar.
+“My biggest concern for my clients with diabetes (1 & 2) is the change of routine when someone is traveling… People are more prone to skip meals or go too long without eating and therefore eat larger meals, which can both cause fluctuations in blood sugar.

 It is important to strategize with your dietitian/diabetes educator on a method for staying on a relatively consistent schedule.
 Maybe setting phone alarms, and “taking inventory of the day” to have a plan for accessible snacks in between meals.
 Find a way to fit some form of exercise in once a day – hotel gym, walking, etc. to help regulate blood sugar while out of the normal routine with potentially more larger meals.” – Chloe Paddison, registered dietitian at CureativeNutrition.com

 Do you have any tips of your own to share?
 Let me know in a comment!